Sports hypnotherapy & Psychology

 At the first session, we went through a number of exercises, which helped reduce her anxiety.
 In the Second session, we started adding tools to help her visualise her playing calmly and confidently.
 By the third session, she was actually looking forward to the next tournament.

 After a few weeks of practising these skills, she came back for the last session just before a big game.
 This she breezed through and many of the other players in the club remarked how much better she was playing.

-She came to me because she felt there was something stopping her running again.
+She came to me for sports performance hypnosis because she felt there was something stopping her running again.
 Every time she prepared to go out, something would hold her back and she felt frustrated.
 When we met up for the consultation, she also had to juggle a very stressful, high-powered legal job in London and was commuting every day.
 We had to start looking at reducing her stress levels.
 She reorganised her work schedule and looked at her work/life balance.
 Eventually, she came up with a planned schedule.

 To make matters more difficult, it was Christmas and winter.
 Consequently, there were a whole plethora of excuses to why she couldn’t go running.
 After a few sessions just reducing stress, Sarah was able to reorganise some of her work, which also included working from home 2 days a week.
 Fantastic, she was now paving the way to schedule a number of runs during the week at lunchtime, in the park.